vinamrameshram27102000-arch/Food_Delivery_Sales_and_Customer_Analysis/README.md

 * *Data Processing:* Excel
 * *Design:* Custom UI/UX with a purple aesthetic for better readability.

-  Project Structure
-* Analysis_Dashboard.pbix : The main dashboard file.
-* Data/ : Folder containing the raw datasets
-* Screenshots/ : Images of the dashboard for quick preview.

   How to Use
 1. Clone this repository.